clairechabas/auth-firebase-next-react-jotai/README.md

 Feel free to clone or fork this repo to kickstart your next project in minutes 🔥

 If you're interested in learning the concepts used in this repo, I wrote a complete guide to set up and manage auth in a React application with Firebase and Jotai.

-**🚧 This project and its associated article are work in progress 🚧**
+I will add the link here when it's published.

+**☝️ This project would be better suited for production with tests.
+I will add those incrementally.
+Stay tuned. **

 ## Features
 - Sign-up/sign-in with email/password
 - Sign-in with Google
 - Sign-in with magic link
 - Reset password
+- Sign out
-- Create user in Firestore on sign-up with Cloud Functions
+- Add/remove user in Firestore on account creation/deletion with Firebase Cloud Functions
+- Auth modal state management with Jotai

 ## Getting Started